+The Ph.D. dissertation is a substantial piece of original research that reflects your ability to select an important problem for investigation and address it using appropriate research techniques.
 The Ph.D.
-Dissertation is a substantial piece of original research that reflects a student's ability to select an important problem for investigation and address it via the use of appropriate research techniques.
-With primary responsibility borne by the Supervisory Committee Chair, the Supervisory Committee will guide the student in conducting the dissertation research and writing the dissertation
+Supervisory Committee guides you through all phases of the dissertation process.

-The Chair of the Ph.D.
-Committee is the student's primary academic advisor during the Ph.D. phase of the program.
-This faculty member guides the student's choice of areas for the required subject area examinations (major and minor area exams), works with the student to develop a dissertation project, and advises the student on the additional members of the Ph.D.
-Supervisory Committee.
-Ideally, the Chair of the Ph.D.
-Committee is appointed during the first quarter after advancement into the Ph.D. program.
+The chair of the Ph.D. supervisory committee is your primary academic advisor during the Ph.D. phase of the program.
+This faculty member guides your choice of topics for required subject area examinations (major and minor area exams), works with you to develop a dissertation project, and helps you identify additional members of the committee.
+We suggest choosing your chair soon after advancement to the PhD program.

-The appointment of the Ph.D. committee chair is an internal departmental requirement and is distinct from petitioning the Graduate School for the appointment of the full Ph.D.
-Supervisory Committee.
-To appoint a faculty member as the Chair of the dissertation committee, the student should:
+The appointment of the Ph.D. committee chair is a sociology requirement, and it is distinct from the Graduate School petition to appoint the full committee.
+To appoint your committee chair, complete the Petition to Appoint the Ph.D.
+Committee Chair form.

 The Sociology department requires that the supervisory committee consist of four faculty members: